 The word Purgatory (medieval Latin: purgatorium) is not found in the Bible but comes from a Roman Catholic doctrine.
 According to the the Catholic Encyclopedia, Purgatory is “a place or condition of temporal punishment for those who, departing this life in God’s grace, are not entirely free from venial sins, or have not fully paid the satisfaction due to their transgressions.”
 This doctrine was defined in the Second Council of Lyon (1274), the Council of Florence (1438–1445), and the Council of Trent (1545–63).

 The Roman Catholic Church holds that all who have died in a state of grace and friendship but still imperfectly purified, undergo the process of purification which it calls purgatory, so as to achieve the holiness necessary to enter the joy of heaven.
 In other words, Purgatory is an intermediate state between death and eternal life that the souls of the dead go to, to expiate their sins that had not been fully cleansed during life.

 The Catholic Church teaches that the process of purgatory (the final purification of the elect) is entirely different from the punishment of the damned.
 It holds that the time spent in Purgatory is equal to the severity of the sins that one has committed.
 And it claims that a person’s time in purgatorial fire may be shortened, and his pains alleviated, by the faithful prayers and charitable works of those still alive.
 But this teaching of temporary punishment is not supported by the Scriptures.
 For more, check: https://bibleask.org/is-prayer-for-the-dead-wrong-or-useless/

 Catholicism bases the conception of purgatory, and the practice of praying for the dead, on the Deuterocanonical book – 2 Maccabees 12:46.
 The Deuterocanonical books teach doctrines that are not in harmony with the Holy Canon and that are not historically accurate.
-For this reason, Protestants don’t accept the notion of purgatory on the basis of their Sola Scriptura stand.
-This belief means that the Bible alone should be the primary and absolute source for all doctrines and practices (faith and morals).
+For this reason, Protestants don’t accept the teaching of purgatory on the basis of their Sola Scriptura stand.
+This belief means that the Bible alone should be the primary and absolute source for all doctrines and practices.
 Also, Protestants don’t uphold 2 Maccabees as part of the inspired Scriptures but as only part of the Apocryphal Literature.